passportxyz/eas-proxy/README.md

 Verify with `npx hardhat verify <contractAddress> --network <network>`

-1. Set the IAM_ISSUER_ADDRESS to the correct value (testnet vs. mainnet) in your .env
-2. deployVerifierAndAttester.ts
+1. If necessary, add network to `hardhat.config.ts`
+2. If necessary, run `initializeChainInfo.ts`
+   (e.g. `npx hardhat run scripts/initializeChainInfo.ts --network optimism`) and follow instructions
-3. deployResolver.ts
+3. Run `deployVerifierAndAttester.ts`
+4. Run `deployResolver.ts`
-4. Verify contracts, make sure everything looks good
+5. Verify contracts, make sure everything looks good
-5. transferOwnership.ts
+6. Run `transferOwnership.ts`
-6. Create EAS schemas pointing to the new resolver
+7. Create EAS schemas pointing to the new resolver, add to `onChainInfo.json`

 The verifier and attester also have separate deploy scripts if needed.
 In this case, be sure to call `addVerifier` on the Attester contract from the